Dogman (2018 film): Plot

 One year later, Marcello returns home a pariah, rejected even by his cocaine supplier, and having to rebuild his business from scratch.
 Desperate for money, he tracks down Simone and asks for his share of the robbery (around 10,000 euros), but can see it was spent on a motorbike.
 Simone only gives him 300 euros.
 Hardened by prison, Marcello retaliates by smashing up the bike.
 The next day, the bully beats him up in public.
 After this, Marcello plots his revenge.

 After a few days, Marcello seeks Simone out again, apologising for the bike and proposing they rob some cocaine suppliers that are meeting at his shop, to which Simone agrees.
 When Simone arrives, Marcello tells him to hide in one of the dog cages and wait for his signal.
 Simone reluctantly does so, only to be locked in it by Marcello, who now taunts the bully.
 Simone manages to kick the door open, and sticks his head out, whereupon Marcello brains him with a metal bar.
-Marcello chains Simone to the wall, duct taping his ankles and hands together, and treats his injury, but Simone traps Marcello's head under his arms and begins to strangle him.
+Marcello chains Simone to the wall, duct taping his ankles and cable tying hands together, and treats his injury, but Simone traps Marcello's head under his arms and begins to strangle him.
 In trying to free himself, Marcello kills Simone by causing the grooming table upon which he's sitting to lower, strangling him with the chain.

 Shocked, Marcello tries to dispose of the body by setting it on fire in a field.
 Hearing his former friends playing football (in what is likely a hallucination), he tries to capture their attention by shouting to them that the bully is finally dead, to no avail.
 He then takes the corpse back to the football field, only to discover that his friends have left.
 Marcello eventually decides to bring the corpse to a playground at the main square, waiting for people to notice.